 In comparison, the brand with the second-highest average time per user in July, AOL Media Network, only averaged two hours, 17 minutes and 46 seconds, less than half Facebook’s total.
 Yahoo trailed closely behind AOL with a monthly average of two hours, 14 minutes and 25 seconds.
 There was then another gap of almost 40 minutes between Yahoo and YouTube, which average one hour, 39 minutes and two seconds per user.

-Topics: Analytics & Automated, Asia-Pacific, Brand Metrics, Europe, Global & Regional, Local & Directories / Small Biz, Media & Entertainment, Online, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor
+Topics: Analytics & Automated, Asia-Pacific, Brand Metrics, Data-driven, Europe, Global & Regional, Local & Directories / Small Biz, Media & Entertainment, Online, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.